 According to the "Army People Strategy," "culture consists of the foundational values, beliefs, and behaviors that drive an organization's social environment, and it plays a vital role in mission accomplishment."
-In his confirmation hearing before the Senate Armed and flexibility that are the true measures of overall effectiveness.11 By the same measure, negative aspects of culture degrade readiness and performance.
+In his confirmation hearing before the Senate Armed Services Committee, Secretary of Defense Lloyd Austin definitively linked culture to performance, and historical analysis supports this proposition.
+As one scholar noted in his examination of the Western way of war, while superiority in weapons is important, it is the values of discipline, morale, initiative, that U.S. Navy SEALs may have been involved in murder, war crimes, and drug use while deployed.
+There is also the Marines United social media scandal of 2017, which involved male marines posting nude photos of female marines and exhibiting misogynistic behavior and attitudes.
+Proliferation of misconduct and the percepand flexibility that are the true measures of overall effectiveness.
+By the same measure, negative aspects of culture degrade readiness and performance.
 Hence, the "Army People Strategy" discusses culture across a spectrum.
 At one end of the spectrum is the positive-those ideal cultural aspects embodied in the seven Army Values that build the kind of Army to which we aspire.
-At the opposite end of the spectrum is the negative-sexual harassment and sexual assault, suicide, discrimination, hazing/ bullying, domestic violence, extremism, retaliation, and reprisals (behaviors and attitudes that erode unit readiness by destroying the trust, cohesion, and teamwork that are central to effectiveness).12 Over the last two decades, some of these issues posed significant institutional challenges to the Army, with sexual harassment/assault response and prevention (SHARP) and suicide prevention as strategic priorities.
-Army leaders have also contended with disabusing the force of toxic leadership, enabling gender integration, and, once again, addressing racial discrimination and extremism.
+At the opposite end of the spectrum is the negative-sexual harassment and sexual assault, suicide, discrimination, hazing/ bullying, domestic violence, extremism, retaliation, and reprisals (behaviors and attitudes that erode unit readiness by destroying the trust, cohesion, and teamwork that are central to effectiveness).
+Over the last two decades, some of